Mechanical engineering student Malu Ribeiro works on a Dexter robot at NYIT’s Innovation Lab in Wisser Library.

 Freshman Malu Ribeiro just had her first encounter with a robot.

 Her work exemplifies the “maker-doer culture” that NYIT’s iLabs are designed to foster.
-In addition to the Wisser location in Old Westbury, another iLab is located on the third floor of the library at 1855 Broadway in Manhattan.
+In addition to the Wisser location in Long Island, another iLab is located on the third floor of the library at 1855 Broadway in Manhattan.
 Launched in the fall 2017 semester, these high-tech spaces offer opportunities for NYIT students to learn more about robotics, virtual reality, 3-D printing, multimedia, electronics, and visualization technologies that impact multiple disciplines.

 Each location also offers hardware that students can borrow for up to two weeks, including virtual reality headsets, Raspberry Pi and Arduino kits, GoPro cameras, iRobot programmable robots, and other electronic accessories.

 Twice weekly robot build workshops, which launched in October, were among the first programs to make use of the space.

 “We’re teaching students how to build a robot within a month,” says graduate mechanical engineering student Adhithya Krishnaks, who is mentoring participants in the robot workshops along with students Vignesh Harish and Michael Morgan. “[The students build the robot] from scratch using 3-D-printed components,” Krishnaks explains.
 The advantage of using these materials, he adds, is that students don't have to worry about breaking robot parts.
 “If something goes wrong, you can just print them again, quickly and inexpensively,” says Krishnaks.